MonashSmartStructures/ospgrillage/_sources/rst/ModuleDoc.rst.txt

 Module design
 #####################

-This page details the processes within *ops-grillage* module.
+This page details the processes within *ospgrillage* module.
 In providing the outline of processes, the developers welcome any improvements to its procedures via pull requests.

 ====================
 Grillage model
 ====================

-The *ops-grillage* module generates a two-dimensional (2D) grillage model of a bridge in Opensees - see Figure 1.
+The *ospgrillage* module generates a two-dimensional (2D) grillage model of a bridge deck in Opensees - see Figure 1.

 ..  figure:: ../../_images/Figure_1.png
     :align: center